-- 1. The biology is simply amazing and I hope to show you how diverse and wonderful the world around you is. - 2.
-Biology is an ever-evolving field of study, my hope is that by the end of this class you have learned the concepts that drive the field of biology, while learning how fun it can be to study biology. - 3.
+- 1. The cell is simply amazing and I hope to teach you how hard working, intricate, and wonderful it truly is. - 2.
+Biology is an ever-evolving field of study, my hope is that by the end of this class you have learned the concepts that drive the field of cell biology, while learning about what it takes to be a scientist. - 3.
 Biology is exciting, and I hope that you end up with an appreciation for the world around you.